sqrl-lang/sqrl/website/source/counters/simple.md

 LET NumMessagesWithoutProfanity := count(BY User WHERE NOT TextWithStrongProfanity LAST WEEK);

 # Keep track of total and percentage so we can use in reason string.
-LET TotalMessages := NumWithProfanity + NumWithoutProfanity;
+LET TotalMessages := NumMessagesWithProfanity + NumMessagesWithoutProfanity;
-LET PercentProfaneMessages := NumWithProfanity / TotalMessages;
+LET PercentProfaneMessages := NumMessagesWithProfanity / TotalMessages;
 CREATE RULE HighPercentageProfanity
   WHERE PercentProfaneMessages > 0.5 AND TotalMessages > 2;